Sage-Bionetworks-IT/lambda-finops-s3-cost-report/README.md

 - [pre-commit](https://github.com/pre-commit/pre-commit)
 - [pipenv](https://github.com/pypa/pipenv)

-Check in [.travis.yml](./.travis.yml) to see how they are installed for this repo.
+Check in the [lambda-test](.github/workflows/test.yaml) workflow to see how they are installed for automated testing.

 ### Install Requirements